-At the Engage Global Retreat, Devin Dickel spoke about Islam and the Somali community within Minneapolis.
+At the Engage Global Retreat, our friend spoke about Islam and the Somali community within Minneapolis.
 We also discussed various aspects of one Somali Muslim woman’s conversion to Christianity including exposure to God’s word and a loving Christian presence.

 Viewing entries in

 On July 21, Paul Delahunt described the relationship between faith and work which is reconnected or re-integrated because of the redemption found in Jesus Christ.
 Paul Delahunt also explained the new gospel-centered aim of an occupation for believers: loving God and loving our neighbors.

 On June 30, Devin Smith spoke about using our lives to spread the gospel of Christ in whatever context we are in.
 Devin challenged us with thinking about whether our lives are constricted coloring books that we control or an open canvas, sharing the story of His glorious grace, wherever the Lord leads.

 At the Engage Global Retreat, Rick Davis facilitated discussion regarding our thoughts from the tour of the Hindu temple.
 We also discussed barriers and bridges when sharing the gospel with people who practice Hinduism.